hm-lang/core/proposals/intro.md

 print(StringArray.pop())    # prints "there".  now StringArray == ["hi"]
 ```

-TODO: we might define `array` internally as a contiguous deque, so that
+The default implementation of `array` might be internally a contiguous deque,
-we can pop or insert into the beginning at O(1)
+so that we can pop or insert into the beginning at O(1).
+We might reserve
+`stack` for a contiguous list that grows in one direction only.

 ```
 # some relevant pieces of the class definition